davo1984/davodana/_posts/2020-08-23-post-camp-week-11.md

 <!-- /wp:paragraph -->

 <!-- wp:paragraph -->
 <p>Also I got my Flavicon up and running.
-In case you don't know what that is just look at the little icon of my smiling face in your browser tab.</p>
+In case you don't know what that is just look at the little icon of my smiling face in your browser tab.
+I am excited as to how all of this is looking.</p>
 <!-- /wp:paragraph -->